Optimal Contract Design with Quadratic Effort Cost: Conclusion

 \section{Conclusion}

-In this paper we prove the existence of classical solution to a degenerated fully nonlinear parabolic partial differential equation problem arising from the principal-agent problem.
-With this result we fill the gap in the literature to guarantee the existence of optimal contract.
-The main restriction in our current work is the quadratic cost function, the general case will be left for future research.
+In this paper, we prove the existence of a classical solution to a degenerate, fully nonlinear parabolic partial differential equation arising from the principal-agent problem.
+By establishing this result, we fill the gap in the literature and guarantee the existence of the optimal contract.
+The current work is restricted to a quadratic cost function, the extension to more general cases is left for future research.